mu88/RaspiFanController/README.md

 These parameters are read on app startup.
 When the app is running, they can be overridden via http://localhost:5000/cool, but they won't be written to `appsettings.json`.

 ## Supported Platforms
-The app is running on my Raspberry Pi 4 Model B using Raspian.
-This works pretty well, I've registered it as a service so that it will start automatically with the OS.
+The app is running on my Raspberry Pi 4 Model B using Raspberry Pi OS x64.

 Theoretically, the code can be used on any IoT device and OS that provides its own temperature.
 For this, the `ITemperatureProvider` interface has to be implemented and registered within the DI container.